Jesus reassures and comforts medical specialist

 There are things that we can’t explain.
 Only God has the answers.
 But I do believe nothing can escape from God.
 Everything is under His control.
 God has got me covered in His love.

 Even in times of trouble we have a joyful confidence, knowing that our pressures will develop in us patient endurance.
 And patient endurance will refine our character, and proven character leads us back to hope.
-Roams 5:3-4
+Romans 5:3-4 (TPT)

 The second thing that held me so much in the past was my idol – building my own family.

 Therefore, a romantic relationship means so much to me.
 I have been hurt many times and I hurt people too.
 I tried to keep guys around me, I wanted them to treat me well to make me feel loved.
 I didn’t care if the guys were just players, as long as I got what I wanted.
 The friends around me had no problem with doing the same.
 I just tried to fit in and went along with them, but I could only get a boyfriend who would never turn to be a husband.

 I fell in love easily.
 I wasn’t rational at all.
 That was why I let people hurt me too.
 I felt so exhausted and broken.
 I asked God, why did I always have bad guys around me?
 Where were the godly men?